 "Hey, Fluttershy, you down there?" the chestnut brown mare called over the railing.

 "Umm… yes?" a barely audible but familiar voice squeaked adorably.
 That was Fluttershy alright.
 Wild Pony flipped herself over the railing, landing gracefully in the deep snow - where her hooves found the ice covered creek and promptly went in four different directions.

 "Oh my!
-Are you alright, Wild Pony?"
+Are you alright, Wild Apple?"
 Fluttershy asked as she tentatively made her way out onto the snow covered ice.

 "I'm fine.
 Nothing hurt besides my dignity.
 Stupid ice…"